kubernetes/website/content/en/docs/tutorials/stateful-application/cassandra.md

 {{% capture overview %}}
 This tutorial shows you how to develop a native cloud [Cassandra](http://cassandra.apache.org/) deployment on Kubernetes.
 In this example, a custom Cassandra `SeedProvider` enables Cassandra to discover new Cassandra nodes as they join the cluster.

-It can be challenging to deploy stateful distributed applications like Cassandra within a clustered environment.
+It can be challenging to deploy stateful distributed applications within a clustered environment.
 StatefulSets greatly simplify this process.
-Please read about [StatefulSets](/docs/concepts/workloads/controllers/statefulset/) for more information about the features used in this tutorial.
+See the [StatefulSet](/docs/concepts/workloads/controllers/statefulset/) documentation for more information on the features used in this tutorial.

 **Cassandra on Docker**